-We implemented our model using Tensorflow Probability (TFP)~\cite{dillonTensorFlowDistributions2017}, developing a set of libraries for managing the parameter decompositions that is publicly available at \href{https://github.com/mederrata/bayesianquilts}{github:xxxx/xxxx}.
-The probabilistic matrix factorization method that we use for dimensionality reduction is publicly available at \href{https://github.com/mederrata/spmf}{github:xxxx/xxxx}.
-We used double-precision floating point for all computations performed using TFP.
+\textbf{Implementation:} We used Tensorflow Probability~\citep{dillonTensorFlowDistributions2017}, developing a set of libraries for managing the parameter decompositions that is publicly available at \texttt{github:mederrata/bayesianquilts}.

-We trained our model using mean-field stochastic ADVI routines present in TFP, modified for minibatch-based processing, where we used batch sizes of $10^4$.
-During training, we used a parameter sample size of $8$ for approximating the variational loss function.
-We utilized the Adam optimizer with a starting learning rate of $0.0015$, embedded within a lookahead optimizer~\cite{zhangLookaheadOptimizerSteps2019} for stability.
+We trained our model using minibatch mean-field stochastic ADVI, using batch sizes of $10^4$, and a parameter sample size of $8$ for approximating the variational loss function.
+We utilized the Adam optimizer with a starting learning rate of $0.0015$, embedded within a lookahead optimizer~\citep{zhangLookaheadOptimizerSteps2019} for stability.
 Each epoch where the mean batch loss did not decrease, we set the learning rate to decay by 10\%.
 Training was set to conclude if there was no improvement for 5 epochs, or if we reached 100 epochs, whichever came sooner.
-Generally, training concluded in approximately 80 epochs.
 More information on the training is present in the Supplemental Materials.

-For data preprocessing, we developed a pipeline using Apache Spark 3.2.1 via the pyspark API.
 We used scikit-learn 1.1.1 for fitting baseline logistic regression models, and XGBoost 1.6.1 for fitting a reference blackbox model for comparison.
-Additionally, we implemented a horseshoe Bayesian convolution neural network with ReLU activation using TFP, where we used a single hidden layer of size one-fifth the input layer.
-For computing global SHAP explanations, we used regression-based KernelSHAP~\cite{covertImprovingKernelSHAPPractical2021}.
+We implemented a horseshoe Bayesian convolution neural network with ReLU activation using TFP, where we used a single hidden layer of size one-fifth the input layer.
+For computing global SHAP values, we used regression-based KernelSHAP~\citep{covertImprovingKernelSHAPPractical2021}.
 All computation was performed using the Pittsburgh Supercomputing Center's Bridges2 resources.
-We utilized extreme memory (EM) nodes for all data preprocessing, and Bridges2-GPU-AI for all model training.
+We utilized extreme memory (EM) nodes for preprocessing, and Bridges2-GPU-AI for training.